Anchorage Municipality Court Records

 Phone: (907) 264-0400

-Visitors can review case files at public access terminals in the courthouse or request specific documents from the clerk.
-Photo identification is not required to view public case files, but it may be needed to obtain certified copies.
+You can review case files at public access terminals in the courthouse or ask the clerk for specific documents.
+Photo identification isn't required to view public case files, but you may need it to get certified copies.

 Requesting Copies by Mail

-Written requests for court records can be mailed to the Anchorage clerk’s office at:
+Mail written requests for court records to the Anchorage clerk's office at:

 Alaska Court System — Anchorage Clerk's Office